Monquirasaurus: Skull

-The anterior expansion of the premaxilla contains 4 teeth on each side, with premaxillary tooth 2 being the largest, extending halfway down the mandible.
-While the 3rd and 4th tooth are both large in their own right, they are still smaller than the preceding tooth.
-Some uncertainty surrounds the presence of a small tooth just behind the 4th premaxillary.
-This area is almost entirely obscured by the 4th dentary caniniform, however there is a hint of a small alveolus in that area.
-While the absence of visible sutures makes the separation of premaxillary and maxillary dentition uncertain, Noè and Gómez-Pérez suggest that, if a small tooth would have been present, it would most likely been a maxillary.
+The anterior expansion of the premaxilla contains four teeth on each side, with premaxillary tooth 2 being the largest, extending halfway down the mandible.
+While the third and fourth teeth are both large in their own right, they are still smaller than the preceding tooth.
+Some uncertainty surrounds the presence of a small tooth just behind the fourth premaxillary.
+This area is almost entirely obscured by the fourth dentary caniniform; however, there is a hint of a small alveolus in that area.
+While the absence of visible sutures makes the separation of premaxillary and maxillary dentition uncertain, Noè & Gómez-Pérez suggest that, if a small tooth would have been present, it would most likely been a maxillary.

-They reason that all pliosaurids of the Paja Formation are united through the presence of 4 premaxillary teeth, while furthermore pointing out that the first maxillary tooth in pliosaurs is oftentimes much smaller and followed by a large caniniform (such as the next preserved tooth in Monquirasaurus).
+They reason that all pliosaurids of the Paja Formation are united through the presence of four premaxillary teeth, while furthermore pointing out that the first maxillary tooth in pliosaurs is oftentimes much smaller and followed by a large caniniform (such as the next preserved tooth in Monquirasaurus).
 Between the last preserved premaxillary and first maxillary caniniform extends a toothless gap or diastema, equivalent in diameter to the area taken up by a large tooth.
 The first preserved (potentially second overall) maxillary tooth is the largest in the jaw, although broken on either side this tooth is inferred to have reached beyond the ventral margin of the mandible.

 Following this tooth are continuously smaller caniniforms followed by many much smaller maxillary teeth that progressively grow smaller towards the posterior.
 The anterior mandibular teeth are large and interlocking with the premaxillary teeth.
 The largest of these is the 4th dentary, which is still smaller than the later maxillary caniniforms, but larger than any of the premaxillary teeth.
-The dentary teeth after the small 5th tooth are obscured by the maxillary caniniforms, however most likely also rather small.
+The dentary teeth after the small 5th tooth are obscured by the maxillary caniniforms; however, most likely also rather small.
 Larger dentary teeth are preserved posterior to this overlap.
 Overall Monquirasaurus may have had a minimum of 19 teeth in its upper jaw while the mandibles preserve 19 tooth positions on the right and 23 on the left.